 To find the most comfortable Adirondack chair for you, you will want to pay close attention to the height of an Adirondack chair — shorter people will want lower seat heights to make getting into and out of the chair easier, while taller people may want a taller seat height.

 Our range of POLYWOOD Adirondack chairs features seat heights between 14 and 16 inches.
-We even have a kid’s Adirondack with a 12-inch seat height that’s perfect for kids.
+We even have a kid’s Adirondack with a 12-inch seat height that’s perfect for small children.

 Although the basic design of the Adirondack chair is straightforward and hasn’t changed from the classic design in the 1930s, modern twists on the chair add lots of flair to that style.
 Here at POLYWOOD, we’ve been refining and adding some flourish to our own take on the Adirondack, to create styles suitable for any outside space.